This document describes how you can test that your installation of Macrobond is working.

 - The selected series should be added to the list at the bottom right.
 Press the Add button:The dialog should now be closed, and the data should be imported into the sheet together with a red “Macrobond Data set” object:

-The Macrobond application can communication with the Bloomberg Terminal if it is installed and running on the same computer and retrieve historical time series.
+The Macrobond application can communicate with the Bloomberg Terminal if it is installed and running on the same computer and retrieve historical time series.
 Please note that Bloomberg Anywhere cannot be used for this purpose.

 Start by enabling support for Bloomberg data in the Macrobond application.
 This is done on the page “My series” in the Settings dialog found on the Edit menu: